Trancvundo/CuringChamber/README.md

 It controls the temperature and humidity.
 With a adjustable range and time limit for activation (safety).

-This code use a single DHT22 sensor.
+This stetup uses a single DHT22 sensor.

 AC power to a refrigerator
 AC power to a heating lamp